jiezhoucs/checkedc-safe-mm-misc/notes/functionality.md

 Note: the **ptr** appeared in the following text means the new safe pointer.

+## assignment
 - assign the address of newly allocated heap object
 - assign NULL
 - assign NULL to an array of pointers statically
 - assign one safe pointer to another

-- have ptr inside a struct; check whether `sizeof` can determine the size correctly
+- forbid directly assigning an address to a ptr

+## dereference
 - dereference a ptr pointing to an allocated object
 - dereference a null ptr
 - dereference a ptr pointing to a freed object

+## function calls
 - pass 1 ptr as function argument
 - pass n ptr as function arguments
 - return ptr from a function

 - pointer arithmetic, ptr++/--, ptr + const, ptr1 + ptr2
 - Pointer type cast

+- have ptr inside a struct; check whether `sizeof` can determine the size correctly